Chakaa/cookie-garden-helper-reloaded/README.md

 ## Issues

-If you have any issues, you can either create an issue in this git repo, or ping me on [Reddit](https://old.reddit.com/r/CookieClicker/comments/phxdge/garden_helper_for_steam_version/)
+If you have any issues, you can either create an issue in this git repo, or ping Chakaa on [Reddit](https://old.reddit.com/r/CookieClicker/comments/phxdge/garden_helper_for_steam_version/)

 ## FAQ